What is the Waterfall Model?

-- The designer or developer might misinterpret the requirements, and it takes a long time before this is noticed due to the phased implementation
+- Due to the phased implementation, the designer or developer might misinterpret the requirements, which takes a long time to notice.

 Why do these problems exist?

-Misinterpretations often remain undetected until the verification phase and often only become visible during testing.
+Misinterpretations may go unnoticed until the verification stage and only manifest during testing.

-The later it is discovered in the project that the implemented solution does not meet the requirements, the higher the costs:
+The later a project discovers that the implemented solution falls short of the requirements, the greater the associated costs.

 A successful data warehouse project requires that user requirements are critically analyzed.

-It is not about what the business user wants, but what he really needs:
+It is not about what the business user wants but what he needs:

 “Whatever you want, we’ll make it happen!”

-The task of a good analyst is, therefore, to work this out together with the business users and to lead them in the right direction.
+Therefore, the task of a good analyst is to work this out with the business users and lead them in the right direction.

-The rude awakening usually comes at a later stage of the project, when it turns out that what was specified has been implemented, but that this does not correspond to what is really needed.
+The rude awakening usually comes later in the project when it turns out that what was specified has been implemented but does not correspond to what is needed.